SUGGESTED READINGS AND PODCASTS

 National Aboriginal Health Organization on Guidelines for Research Involving Inuit (2010)

-National Aboriginal Health Organization on Principles of Ethical Métis Research
+National Aboriginal Health Organization’s Principals of Ethical Research Involving Metis

 Te Ara Tika Guidelines for Maori Resarch Ethics: A Framework for Researchers and Ethics Commitee Members